lfdelzam/MASTER/Input_pogenom_README.md

 # 7.3.
 Genome size files #

-The size of the genome (number of bases) is stored in file ``<genome_name>.size``.
+The size of the genome (number of bases) is stored in file ``<genome_name>.size`` in the directory ``Genome_sizes``.
 This value may be used later as input for POGENOM.

 # 7.4.
 GFF files #

-The GFF file of genes with Pfam annotation (best hit) are stored in this directory.
+The GFF file of genes with Pfam annotation (best hit) are stored in this directory ``GFF_files``.
 This GFF file contains as well as, the sequences of the corresponding contigs (only contigs with Pfam annotated genes).
 A subdirectory is created for each dataset.
 Example of filename:

 	GFF_files/<dataset>/<genome_name>.gff